ic-768/multiplayer-beats/PULL1.md

 ## Architecture Decisions

+### Technology Stack

+- **React Router v7**: File-based routing with dynamic room routes
+- **Zustand**: Lightweight state management for sequencer state
+- **Tailwind CSS v4**: Utility-first styling with responsive breakpoints
+- **Web Audio API**: Low-latency audio playback with lookahead scheduling

 ### Audio Engine

 - **Lookahead Scheduler Pattern**: Instead of using `setInterval` for playback timing (which is imprecise), we use the Web Audio API's high-resolution clock.
 The scheduler runs every 25ms and schedules notes 100ms ahead, ensuring rock-solid timing even under load.
-- **Synthesized Sounds**: To avoid external dependencies on audio files, drum sounds are synthesized using oscillators:
-  - Kick: 60Hz sine wave, 0.5s decay
-  - Snare: 200Hz, 0.3s decay
-  - Hi-hat: 800Hz, 0.1s decay (high frequency noise approximation)
-  - Clap: 150Hz, 0.2s decay
-- **Graceful Degradation**: The `loadSample()` function is available for loading real drum samples when they're available.
+- **Sample-Based Playback**: Drum sounds are loaded from external URLs (Tone.js drum samples).
+The `loadSample()` function fetches and decodes audio files into AudioBuffers for low-latency playback.
+- **Synthesizer Fallback**: The `playToneAt()` function provides a generic sawtooth oscillator for basic tone generation if samples fail to load.

 ### Utility Modules

-- **Separation of Concerns**: Audio configuration, context creation, and drum sound definitions are extracted to dedicated utility modules for reusability and testability.
+- **Separation of Concerns**: Audio configuration, sample URLs, and context creation are extracted to dedicated utility modules for reusability and testability.
-- **DRUM_SOUNDS Constant**: Centralized mapping of instrument IDs to frequencies and durations for consistent sound generation.
+- **DRUM_SAMPLES Constant**: Centralized mapping of instrument IDs to sample URLs for consistent audio loading.

 ### State Management